-The owned properties of the bank have been revalued in 2022 and increased fixed assets by GBP 583,000.
+The owned properties of the bank have been revalued in 2023 and increased fixed assets by £94K.

-During 2022, the Bank continued to invest in its IT and digital capabilities and the Bank intends to keep pace with changes in the financial services industry.
+During 2023, the Bank continued to invest in its IT and digital capabilities and the Bank will keep pace with changes in the financial services industry.

-Looking forward, these investments combined with the Bank's strong liquidity, robust capital base (see pages 62 and 63) and an ongoing drive to improve customer service and efficiency, will position the Bank to take advantage of emerging opportunities.
+Looking forward, these investments, combined with the Bank's strong liquidity, robust capital base (see pages 61 and 62) and an ongoing drive to improve customer service and efficiency, will position the Bank to take advantage of emerging opportunities.
 These opportunities include the potential for enhanced cooperation between the markets in which the Turkish Bank Group operates.